executablebooks/meta/docs/updates/2020-08-07-announce-book.md

 ### An enhanced flavor of markdown

 The biggest enhancement to Jupyter Book is support for the [MyST Markdown language](https://myst-parser.readthedocs.io/en/latest/).
-MyST is a flavor of markdown that implements all of the features of Sphinx, allowing you to write scientific publications in markdown.
+MyST stands for "Markedly Structured Text", and is a flavor of markdown that implements all of the features of the [Sphinx documentation engine](http://www.sphinx-doc.org/), allowing you to write scientific publications in markdown.
 It draws inspiration from RMarkdown and the reStructuredText ecosystem of tools.
 Anything you can do in Sphinx, you can do with MyST as well.

 MyST Markdown is a *superset* of Jupyter Markdown (AKA, CommonMark), meaning that *any default markdown in a Jupyter Notebook is valid in Jupyter Book*.
 If you'd like extra features in markdown such as citations, figures, references, etc, then you may include extra MyST Markdown syntax in your content.